kancharlaNarmadha/1B/README.md

-# EX 7B EXCEPTION HANDLING (Finally block- Throw-Throws- Final vs Finally vs Finalize)
+# EX 7C THREAD & THREAD GROUPS
 ## DATE:
 ## AIM:
-To write a Java program to demonstrate control flow of try-catch-finally clause when ArrayIndexOutOfBoundsException occur in try block and handled in catch block
+To write a Java program to count the vowels and consonant in the given string by calling run method

+Note: Get the value from the User